Early Today: International broadcasts

-MSNBC and NBC News programming, including Early Today and several other shows, is shown for several hours a day on the 24-hour news channel OSN News in the Middle East & Northern Africa region.
+MSNBC and NBC News programming, including Early Today and several other shows, is shown for several hours a day on the 24-hour news channel OSN News in the Middle East & Northern Africa region, and where available, streaming through NBC News Now, which was formerly available on Sky UK as a channel in its own right before its discontinuation in December 2023.
+NBC News Now is available on Sky Stream and Sky Glass channel 1020 as of 2025.

-Early Today is broadcast on weekdays in the United Kingdom on NBC News Now HD (Sky EPG 521) on a 30 min loop from 10am to midday when Morning News NOW takes over.

-The overnight service in the United Kingdom is provided by NBC Nightly News at 3am and 6am interleaved with other NBC programming such as Meet the Press and Dateline.